n7tae/mrefd/README.md

 Encrypted voice streams will pass through an *mrefd* channel, but **only** if they are configured for it.

-*mrefd* uses **DVIN**, the *Digital Voice Information Network*. **DVIN** is a distributed hash table network for publishing and retrieving connection information.
-Each M17 client on the **DVIN** that can accept inbound connections publishes its connection informating.
-Other M17 clients wishing to connect only need to know the callsign of the destination.
-The connecting information is available in the **DVIN**.
+*mrefd* uses **Ham-DHT**, a distributed hash table network for sharing digital information for ham radio.
+A **Ham-DHT**-enabled *mrefd* publishes a four-part document on the DHT network.
+The four parts:
+1. Configuration - Connecting clients can use this to know how to connect.
+2. Peers - Other mrefd reflectors that are interlinked is in this part.
+3. Clients - Any node listing to any configured module is in this part.
+This includes simple clients as well as other interlinked reflector modules.
+4. Last heard users - A limited list of last heard users is in this part.
+Any node on the network can read an mrefd document.
+The key to the *mrefd* document is the reflector's callsign. either the entire document or any part of the document may be retrieved.

 The dashboard for *mrefd* is available [here](https://github.com/kc1awv/gomrefdash.git).